-Monhegan Island Trail is a 2 mile point-to-point trail located near Bristol, ME.
+Monhegan Island Trail is a 2 mile point-to-point trail located near Bristol, Maine.
 The trail is good for all skill levels and primarily used for hiking.

 Wonderful views and choices of trails so beginners to more seasoned hikers can enjoy.

 The map here is very incomplete.
 I hiked the circumference.
 GPS and MapMyRide (or run) are ineffectual here at present so I can't tell you the exact length.
 Parts of the trail are difficult but can be skipped.
 They have a "1A" option that is easier than "1".
 I don't know how much so as I went with 1.
 I am a fairly fast hiker and it took me over 3 hours, though I do admit to stopping for many photo ops as the views are AMAZING.

 One of my favorite places.
 There is beauty all around this island.
 I went in the fall and the weather was great.
 You will not be disappointed if you visit Monhegan Island and hike any of the various trails.

 It's been since I was a teenager (about 15 years ago) since I last hiked here.
 Monhegan remains my favorite place in the entire world!
 I get a rush of feel-good feelings just thinking about all the fairy houses in the woods and the waves crashing at the base of the cliffs...